Stroud District Local Plan review

 The study also covers outdoor children’s play spaces and youth facilities such as skateparks, Multi-Use Games Areas (MUGAs) and youth shelters.
 Local play and youth organisations are being contacted as well as the Stroud District Youth Council and local youth forums.

-As a local resident you can have your own say simply by completing the online household survey by clicking on the following link https://www.surveymonkey.co.uk/r/StroudOS.
+As a local resident you can have your own say simply by completing the online household survey: https://www.surveymonkey.co.uk/r/StroudOS.
 The council has also sent out paper surveys to a random sample of households across the district.
-If you would like a paper copy of the survey please contact Conrad Moore at the Council firstname.lastname@example.org The survey will be open until 6th July.
+If you would like a paper copy of the survey please contact Conrad Moore at the Council email@example.com The survey will be open until 6th July.

 The Council plan to feed back the main messages from the consultation programme later in the year via the Council Website so that you will be updated on progress on this important study, which we anticipate will be of great interest to many residents.